 Suggested benefits: Although little clinical research has been undertaken, the plant is believed to be useful in treating diabetes and cardiovascular issues for its antioxidant properties.

-Please note that the above is just a short overview of some of the literature and knowledge around the plants present in Holy Roly and is not intended to impart medical advice or make any health claims beyond identifying, highlighting and summarizing some of the findings around these herbs.
+Kindly note: the above information is not intended to impart medical advice or make any health claims beyond identifying, highlighting and summarizing some of the findings around these herbs.
 These findings come from traditional practices that have been investigated and journalled by ethnopharmacological and phytomedicinal researchers.